KeYProject/key/KeYIDE/Readme.txt

 -----------------------------------------------
 1. KeY4Eclipse - Follow the instructions of Section (3) in
    '../KeY4Eclipse/Readme.txt' carefully
+2. Visual DbC - Follow the instructions of Section (3) in '../VisualDbC/Readme.txt' carefully

 (3.2) Import Eclipse Projects from GIT Repository